-Knee replacement surgery is a procedure that replaces parts of an injured knee joint to relieve knee discomfort and resolve issues with mobility and ambulation.
-Artificial plastic or metal parts are used to replace worn-out bone and cartilage.
+Knee replacement surgery (knee arthroplasty) is a procedure that replaces parts of a damaged knee joint to relieve discomfort and resolve issues with mobility and ambulation.
+Artificial plastic or metal implants are used to replace worn-out bone and cartilage.

 There are two types of knee replacement surgeries:

-- Total knee replacement – The entire joint is replaced; the most common procedure
+- Total knee arthroplasty – The entire joint is replaced; the most common procedure

-- Partial knee replacement – Only one compartment of the knee joint is repaired
+- Partial knee arthroplasty – Only the damaged knee compartment is replaced

 - Osteoarthritis